Research

 Research in Online Convex Optimization

-Prior work by Vaze and Sinha established that both regret and total constraint violation can both be bounded by O(√T), a result that was widely believed to be optimal.
+Constrained Online Convex Optimization (COCO) is a natural extension of OCO in which, after each action, the policy observes not only a cost function but also a constraint function.
+Since it may be impossible to satisfy the constraint at every step online, the goal is to simultaneously minimize regret while controlling the cumulative constraint violation.
+Prior work by Vaze and Sinha established that both regret and total constraint violation can both be bounded by \(O(\sqrt{T})\), a result that was widely believed to be optimal.
 In this work, we refute that belief and show that, in two dimensions, it is possible to achieve:

-- Constraint violation: O(T^(1/3))
+• Constraint violation: \(O(T^{1/3})\)

 H. Balasundaram, Karthick Krishna Mahendran, Rahul Vaze.